University of Exeter

 Short-listing

-• If you do not receive an email on 7 February inviting you to complete the assessment please email [email protected]
+• If you have not received an email by Friday 31 January inviting you to complete the assessment please email [email protected]

 • for processing your application and for the selection processes we use as a programme;